What is A Bodhisattva?

 In Mahayana Buddhism, the bodhisattva is someone who has taken a vow to put others first.
 Ordinarily, we are self-centered beings.
 We tend to think of ourselves first, and we’re primarily concerned with our own happiness, gain and fame.
 As we take the first steps on our meditation journey, we bring along these me-first attitudes.
 Our meditation goals center on improving our own lives and becoming happier, wiser human beings.

-But with daily meditation, we develop a greater sense of compassion and selflessness.
+But with daily meditation, we develop a greater sense of compassion that widens as our wisdom increases.
 We discover true happiness comes from ensuring the happiness of others, and that just like us, everyone only wants to be free from their pain.
 As we heal ourselves, we naturally become inclined to want to heal others.

 Following the example of the historical Buddha, who gave up the comfort of his palace for the sake of all others, the bodhisattva says, let me be the one to do the work.